pingcap/docs/tidb-cloud/manage-user-access.md

 ### Switch between organizations

-If you are a member of multiple organizations, you can switch your account between organizations.To switch between organizations, perform these steps:
+If you are a member of multiple organizations, you can switch your account between organizations.

+To switch between organizations, perform these steps:

 1. Click <MDSvgIcon name="icon-top-organization" /> **Organization** in the upper-right corner of the TiDB Cloud console.